OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 ### Creating a Virtual Machine using [Virtual Box](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com)
-To improve the usability of the Installation process, a Puppet Script and Vagrant file are used to automatically set-up the development environment.
-These steps will describe how to install VirtualBox, Vagrant and kick off the procedure by running the vagrant up command.
+To improve the usability of the Installation process, a Puppet Script and Vagrant file are used to automatically set-up a virtual development environment.
+These steps will describe how to install VirtualBox, Vagrant and kick off the procedure by running the `vagrant up` command.

 #### Note
  - If you would like to follow the **manual installation procedure**, please proceed to the [Manual Installation Chapter](./manualInstallation.md)

+### System Requirements
+The following system requirements are recommended:

+- Core i5/i7 ~2.5GHz
+- At least 4 GB RAM, 8 GB recommended
+- At least 10 GB free space

+The installation procedure has been tested on Windows 7, Windows 10, macOS, Ubuntu 14.04 and Ubuntu 16.04.

+In case of installing on Ubuntu 14.04, make sure to grab the latest version of Vagrant from the website.

 ### Install Vagrant and VirtualBox